cosmos/cosmos-sdk/supervisor/README.md

-`$DAEMON_HOME/upgrade_manager` is expected to belong completely to the supervisor and subprocesses constrolled by it.
+`$DAEMON_HOME/upgrade_manager` is expected to belong completely to the supervisor and subprocesses controlled by it.
 Under this folder, we will see the following:

 ```
 - genesis